roverwing/RoverWingLibrary/docs/basic.rst

 used in the circuit).

-In addition, the built-in NeoPixel LED, which normally blinks green to indicate that the firmware is loaded, can be programmed to turn yellow when the supply voltage drops below specified threshold.
+In addition, the built-in NeoPixel LED, which normally blinks green to indicate that the firmware is loaded, can be programmed to turn red when the supply voltage drops below specified threshold.
 To set the low voltage threshold, use :func:`setLowVoltage` function described below.